RavicharanN/testbeds-MLflow-tacking-examples/README.md

 ## Exercise
 - Experiment with different hyperparameters in each notebook (e.g., number of estimators for the Random Forest, the kernel for the SVM, etc.).
 - Observe how each model performs, and track the metrics like accuracy and other logged parameters.
-- Try to improve the accuracy of the models by adjusting the parameters and re-running the training.